10 Top-Rated Beaches in Delaware

 The designated swimming beach at Cape Henlopen State Park is staffed with lifeguards from Memorial Day weekend through Labor Day, and is equipped with several conveniences.
 There is a full bathhouse with restrooms and showers, a concession area, and umbrella rentals are available.

-Visitors can also climb to the top of an old WWII observation tower or explore an old bunker at the Fort Miles Historic Site.
-Others may want to take advantage of the educational programs at the Seaside Nature Center.
+Other things to do here include climbing to the top of an old WWII observation tower, exploring an old bunker at the Fort Miles Historic Site, and participating in the educational programs at the Seaside Nature Center.

-Many parts of the park are wheelchair accessible, including beach access.
-Boat and kayak rentals are also available, and there is a fishing pier for public use.
+Many parts of the park are wheelchair accessible, including Mobi-mats for beach access and a 3.2-mile raised boardwalk.
+Boat and kayak rentals are also available, and there is a fishing pier for public use, as well as designated surf-fishing areas.

 4. Lewes Beach

-In the quiet town of Lewes, you will find several good restaurants, boutiques, and interesting shops near the Inn at Canal Square, which includes a homemade breakfast.
+In the quiet town of Lewes, you will find several good restaurants, boutiques, and interesting shops.

 5. Dewey Beach